nihr43/rcss-notes/README.md

 	- the directory needs the group id bit set; `chmod g+s /dir/`
 	- then the directory needs to be owned by a group; `chown .rcss /dir/`
 	- then the directory needs to be made rw for the group, owner, etc; `chmod 77x`
+	- `chmod +t` to set sticky bit, so only owners can delete and rename files

 ### Using a cluster